 The Philadelphia Phillies will be one of the most-talked-about teams in baseball leading up to the July 31 non-waiver trade deadline -- whether they're buying, selling, or doing some of both.

 Based on their play so far, it won't be a surprise if the Phillies trade veterans for a second straight year.
 They are 9-13, closer to last-place Miami than first-place Atlanta in the National League East.

 Sure, it's early.
 But there is particular urgency to this season in Philadelphia, for two main reasons: The team has an aging core, and it hasn't won a playoff series since 2010.
 If the Phillies are below .500 at the All-Star break, could they really justify doubling down on the same group in 2014 -- when everyone is one year older?

 Roy Halladay, Chase Utley, Michael Young, Carlos Ruiz and Delmon Young will be free agents after this season.
-Given the postseason bona fides of those five, Phillies general manager Ruben Amaro Jr. could acquire a number of intriguing prospects if he put them on the market.
+Given the postseason bona fides of those five, Phillies general manager Ruben Amaro Jr. could acquire a number of intriguing prospects if he put them o...